Information For Authors

 4.3 Cover letter

 Submit a cover letter addressed to the Editors with each manuscript.
 Please review our suggested cover letter format (http://colombiamedica.univalle.edu.co).
-Include a brief manuscript overview (manuscript title, type, design, major finding) and illustrate the importance of the manuscript for Colombia Médica.
+Include a brief overview (manuscript title, type, design, significant finding) and illustrate the manuscript's importance for Colombia Médica.
 Where relevant, include additional context to help the Editors adjudicate this work.
-Include corresponding author contact information (name, title, affiliation, address, email, phone), and a back-up contact.
-Proofs will be sent electronically, so include valid author email address.
+Include corresponding author contact information (name, title, affiliation, address, email, phone), and a backup contact.
+Proofs will be sent electronically, so include a valid author's email address.
 Please indicate that the work has not been published in any peer-reviewed media (other than in abstract form).
 Include a statement that all authors listed on the manuscript have contributed sufficiently to the project to be included as authors.
-If all or part of the manuscript information has been published previously, please indicate where it was published, and the extent of overlap with this manuscript.
+If all or part of the manuscript information has been published previously, please indicate where it was published and the extent of overlap with this manuscript.
 Attach a copy of the articles (or manuscripts) in question.
 Where relevant, include your NIH study registry number.
-We encourage authors to provide the names and contact information for 3-5 appropriate potential reviewers who have no conflicts of interest with the manuscript.
+We encourage authors to provide the names and contact information for 3-5 appropriate potential reviewers with no conflicts of interest with the manuscript.

 4.4 Submission

-File size: Because some reviewers’ e -mail systems cannot accept files larger than 2MB, please keep the initial manuscript (including tables and figures) under 2MB in size.
-If this means making less dense figures than you would like, you will have the option of submitting larger figure files if the manuscript is accepted for publication.
+File size: Because some reviewers' email systems cannot accept files larger than 2MB, please keep the initial manuscript (including tables and figures) under 2MB in size.
+If this means making less dense figures than you would like, you can submit larger figure files if the manuscript is accepted for publication.

 5 Manuscript